chase-cobb/makemkv-linux-installer-script/README.md

 # makemkv-linux-installer-script
-Simple script for installing MakeMKV on Ubunut based systems.
+Simple script for installing MakeMKV on Ubuntu based systems.

-To use this script, either clone the repository or download a zip version of the script.
+To use this script, either get a release, clone the repository or download a zip version of the script.

 Open terminal and cd to the directory of the script and run the following command.